-- Center-specific events: Our office will host events just for students interested in Beijing, or Strasbourg, etc. Having global ambassadors from that center there to talk to prospective students is always a big help to our recruiting efforts.
+- Center-specific events: Our office will host events just for students interested in Madrid, or Strasbourg, etc. Having global ambassadors from that center there to talk to prospective students is always a big help to our recruiting efforts.

 - Freshman forums: Global ambassadors are invited to present to classrooms of freshmen in the College of Arts & Sciences.
 Syracuse Abroad staff will provide you with training and a PowerPoint template, you’ll add in your own photos and experiences before giving a 5-10 minute presentation to a Freshman Forum.